 Unemployment FAQs

-I am not a U.S. citizen or a permanent resident.
+I am not a U.S. citizen or permanent resident.
 Am I eligible for unemployment benefits?

 Maybe.
 To be eligible for standard unemployment benefits in the District as an immigrant, you must be authorized to work during the following periods of time:

-- when you file an initial claim for unemployment benefits,
+1. When you file an initial claim for unemployment

 The following groups of immigrants could therefore be eligible for unemployment benefits -- those with Temporary Protective Status, Deferred Action for Childhood Arrival (DACA) approval, asylees, or applicants for asylees, among many others -- as long as these individuals have proof of work authorization for the relevant time periods.